A family run honey farm naturally growing honeybees producing pure real honey.

 Three generations are involved in the farm and it's our mission to provide the freshest and finest honey in Ontario.

-Yes we do honey bee swarm removals from trees and fences.
+Asside from producing apiary and market fresh products we also do honeybee swarm removals from trees and fences.
 Please contact us for tree swarm removals located in the Richmond Hill, King City, Markham, and Aurora areas.

 All honey bee swarms are fed and tested and treated for mites and treated for AFB.
 We can't usually remove bees that may have nested within a building.